 Disclosures of sexual violence are often made to people the victim-survivor trusts, usually a friend.
-Whilst you can’t rescue your friend and you can’t change what has happened, you can listen, believe and support your friend in a positive way that can greatly influence their healing process.
+Whilst you can’t rescue your friend and you can’t change what has happened, you can listen, believe and support your friend in a positive way that can greatly help their healing process.
 Victim-survivors often experience trauma whether the violence happened once or many times, recently or many years ago, as an adult or as a child.

-It can feel difficult to know how to act and respond to a friend when they disclose, you may feel horrified, shocked and angry that this has happened to them.
+It can feel difficult to know how to act and respond to a friend when they disclose.
+You may feel horrified, shocked and angry that this has happened to them.

 When thinking about how to respond when someone discloses sexual violence, at BSU we use the acronym BLOG - Believe, Listen, Offer Options and Resources, and Get Help for Yourself.
 (Humphreys & Towl, 2020)

 - The most common reason people choose not to tell anyone about sexual abuse is the fear that the listener won’t believe them.
-Therefore, it is important that they are believed, people rarely lie about sexual violence, the percentage of false allegations is thought to be less than 3%.
+Therefore, it is important that they are believed.
+People rarely lie about sexual violence; the percentage of false allegations is thought to be less than 3%.